 The pathway is a difficult one, but as a start you can always run a building more efficiently.

-Any efficiency change to your building should essentially start racking up financial benefits as soon as it’s put in place.
+Any change to energy efficiency in your building should essentially start racking up financial benefits as soon as it’s put in place.
 Then there are the investments to consider.
-If you put a brand new chiller in, for example, it may have a payback lifespan of 20, 30, 40 years.
-In that sense, certainly there are savings that the new system would deliver.
+If you put a brand new chiller in, for example, it may have a payback lifespan of 20, 30, or 40 years.
+In that sense, certainly, there are savings that the new system would deliver.
 But with some of these things, the capital cost may far outweigh the potential savings of that system.
-That’s a barrier for many – and it’s always a question of your own budget and careful consideration.
+That’s a barrier for many – and it’s always a question of your budget and careful consideration.

 But as soon as you make a change, you certainly should see savings.
 Again, lighting’s the easiest example, because these systems can pay themselves off in as little as three years.

-So, look for ways to reduce consumption where you can and update the things that use a lot of energy in your building with the most efficient options available that your budget allows.
+So, look for ways to reduce energy consumption where you can and update the things that have a high energy demand in your building with the most efficient options available that your budget allows.

-The biggest user for the buildings I deal with is their HVAC systems.
+One of the most important components of the decarbonised buildings I deal with is their HVAC systems.
 Devote some time to ensuring that they are running properly, making sure your equipment is up-to-date and has a certain level of control.

-Beyond that there are things like solar, wind and hydro – assuming the hydro’s done correctly.
-Some buildings can implement solar to perform a certain level of offsetting of their emissions or their consumption, but some cannot.
+Beyond that, there are things like solar, wind and hydro – assuming the hydro’s done correctly.
+Some buildings can implement solar to reduce emissions and their energy consumption at a certain level, but some cannot.
 Implement solar if possible, but that’s not going to work for every single building.

 Buildings that can’t implement that sort of pathway would need some sort of solution.
 If you can’t pick up the pieces with just the physical elements of the building, there’s green power or power purchase agreements.